 Francois Le Vaillant

-In 1780, he set out from Holland for the Cape to collcct specimens of birds and animals from this distant and (to him) exotic region.
-While Le Vaillant (as he renamed himself during his travels) is justly famous as the founder of South African omithology, he was far more renowned and influential in his time for writing the book “Voyage dans l’intérieur de l’Afrique” (“Travels”) that appeared in 1790 and put South Africa firmly into the European imagination. ln France it was warmly reviewed by the Moniteur, the publication of the Revolutionary Parliament, while King Louis XVI, an avid hunter, had a lavish map based on the travels specially commissioned for him.
+In 1780, he set out from Holland for the Cape to collect specimens of birds and animals from this distant and (to him) exotic region.
+Le Vaillant (as he renamed himself during his travels) is justly famous as the founder of South African ornithology.
+Still, he was far more renowned and influential in his time for writing the book “Voyage dans l’intérieur de l’Afrique” (“Travels”) that appeared in 1790 and put South Africa firmly into the European imagination.
+In France it was warmly reviewed by the Moniteur, the publication of the Revolutionary Parliament.
+At the same time, King Louis XVI, an avid hunter, had a lavish map based on the travels specially commissioned for him.

 Le Vaillant’s camp at Kok’s Kraal

 “Travels” was republished numerous times in France and rapidly translated across Europe, becoming one of the most influential pieces of writing about South Africa ever.
 It was the first lavishly illustrated account of a hunting expedition; the first safari or travel account that used the freedom of wilderness to attack civilised conventions; the first highly critical account of Dutch colonialism and the brutality of settler expansion; the first detailed ethnological account based on fieldwork.
 Though Le Vaillant’s account influenced significant South Afican literary genres and themes, the book itself has long remained out of print in English and French.
 Here a new translation of volume one is prefaced by an intoductory section that places Le Vaillant in his historical and intellectual context and discusses the literary and historical importance of the Travels.